-The Head and the Head of the Junior School are responsible to the Governing Body for fire safety within the school although they have delegated the immediate operational role to the Head of Estates.
+The Head of the Senior School and the Head of the Junior School are responsible to the Governing Body for fire safety within the school although they have delegated the immediate operational role to the Head of Estates.

-The Head of Estates is the appointed Fire Safety Officer - they will be assisted in the carrying out of their responsibilities by the Estates & Compliance Officer and Junior School Caretaker who have been appointed as Deputy Fire Safety Officers.
-The Head of Estates also consults with the Health and Safety Forums (one for each site, both Senior and Junior) which take place at least once per term.
+The Head of Estates is the appointed Fire Safety Officer - they will be assisted in the carrying out of their responsibilities by the Estates Team and Junior School Caretaker who have been appointed as Deputy Fire Safety Officers.
+The Head of Estates also consults with the Health and Safety Forum which takes place at least once per term.